-If you are concerned about any persisting Covid symptoms or would like to have your cardiovascular health checked by a Cardiologist, you can call our Outpatient Department on 020 8949 9020 or fill in our online form.
+If you are concerned about any persisting Covid symptoms or would like to have your cardiovascular health checked by a Cardiologist, you can call our Outpatient Department on 020 8949 9020 or:

 New Victoria Hospital offers a Cardiac Screening service dedicated not only to people suffering from Long Covid but to any adult who would like to have a cardiology check-up to detect undiagnosed cardiac conditions or prevent life-impacting or threatening diseases such as heart attacks or cardiac arrests.